Morag (Israeli settlement): Unilateral disengagement

 Sixteen families of Morag were evicted on August 17, 2005, by the Israel Defense Forces (IDF) and Israeli Police.
 Others had left earlier following the government orders.

 Palestinian plans

 On the ruins of the former village, a Palestinian locality has been announced called Sheikh Khalifa City.
 The site is named after United Arab Emirates President Khalifa bin Zayed Al Nahyan due to his funding of the project.

 Gaza War

-On 2 April 2025, Israeli Prime Minister of Israel Benjamin Netanyahu announced the creation of the Morag Corridor on the site of this settlement, following the resumption of combat between Israel and Hamas in the Gaza Strip after the breakdown of the ceasefire implemented in January 2025.
+On 2 April 2025, Prime Minister Benjamin Netanyahu announced the creation of the Morag Corridor on the site of this settlement, following the resumption of combat between Israel and Hamas in the Gaza Strip after the breakdown of the ceasefire implemented in January 2025.